Key facts

 What types of freight does FreightCenter move?

-Per Transport Topics' Top 100 Freight Brokerage Firms report, FreightCenter primarily brokers LTL freight, with dry van FTL as an active secondary mode.
+Per Transport Topics, FreightCenter primarily brokers LTL, with dry van FTL as active secondary.
 Refrigerated is limited.
-FreightCenter does not actively cover flatbed, intermodal, air/expedited, bulk/tank, or parcel freight.
-The platform is best suited for standard palletized LTL and FTL shipments.
+FreightCenter does not cover flatbed, intermodal, air/expedited, bulk/tank, or parcel.
+Best fit is standard palletized LTL and FTL shipments.

 How do FreightCenter's rates compare to other freight brokers?

-FreightCenter's online marketplace model means rates are visible and comparable before booking — a transparency advantage over brokers that require a quote request.
-LTL rates aggregate across multiple carriers, so you can compare options side by side.
-For FTL, benchmark FreightCenter's instant quote against ShipperGuide's 50+ broker network to ensure you're seeing the full market.
+FreightCenter's online marketplace shows rates before booking — a transparency advantage over brokers that require a quote request.
+LTL rates aggregate across multiple carriers for side-by-side comparison.
+Use ShipperGuide to benchmark FreightCenter against 50+ brokers.